savetheclocktower/daubjs/DESIGN.md

 2. Start looking for a `>` to end the opening tag, but also look for other patterns which would signify a shift in parser mode.
 3. Upon reaching `"` just after `prefix=`, switch to a string-parsing lexer mode until further notice.
 4. Parse the string.
 Look for another `"`, but also look for `\\"`, since an escaped quote would not end the string.
 Ignore the `>` in the string; string-parsing mode doesn’t give that character special meaning.
-5. Upon reaching `"` at the end of `"Total:"`, revert to JSX-tag-parsing mode.
+5. Upon reaching `"` at the end of `"Your total -->"`, revert to JSX-tag-parsing mode.
 6. Upon reaching `{` just after `plural=`, switch to a JSX-interpolation-parsing lexer mode until further notice.
 7. Parse the interpolation.
 Ignore the `>` in `items > 1`; it’s not relevant to you in this mode¹.
 Look for the `}` that will end the interpolation, but also look for `{`, since encountering one would change the meaning of the next `}` you encounter.
 8. Upon reaching `}` at the end of the interpolation, revert to JSX-tag-parsing mode.
 9. Finally encounter the `>` after the interpolation.
 JSX-tag-parsing mode recognizes it as the end of the tag.
 Stop.

-¹ The `>` token has meaning in JavaScript code, of course.
-A lexer-only approach to syntax highlighting would recognize that meaning and annotate it along the way, but the lexer I’m describing cares only about finding the JSX tag boundaries.
+(¹ The `>` token has meaning in JavaScript code, of course.
+A lexer-only approach to syntax highlighting would recognize that meaning and annotate it along the way, but the lexer I’m describing cares only about finding the JSX tag boundaries.)

 In fact, that’s roughly how Daub parses JSX.
 Finding the end of the JSX tag in this example is too complex for a `Grammar` to do on its own, and it’s also too complex for the simple string-based balancing logic used elsewhere.
 So a lexer is deployed, and however far it reaches into the string is the extent of what the rule should match: